lucasmouilleron/dockerManager/README.md

 ======================

 githubManagementDocker is a Docker deployment tool for github hosted projects.
+Ideal for web agency testing.

 Concepts
 --------
-- Docker deployment for github projects
+- Local Docker deployment for github projects
 - Project ports and shared folder configuration
 - Project environment variable for runtime environment context (and not at buildtime)
 - Project add wizard (auto port offseting)